-The periods for which we retain personal data are set out in our Data Retention and Disposal Policy.
+The periods for which Chambers retains personal data are set out in our Data Retention and Disposal Policy which can be found here.

 10. Your rights

 Under the GDPR and DPA 2018, you have various rights in connection with any personal data about you that is processed by a Barrister or by Chambers as Data Controller.